adolfont/adolfont.github.io/_posts/2023-11-11-learning-lean.md

 date: 2023-11-11
 ---

-# How do you learn how to program in Lean?
+First, go to <https://lean-lang.org/functional_programming_in_lean/> and read the book.

-Go to <https://lean-lang.org/functional_programming_in_lean/> and read the book.
+Then, open <https://live.lean-lang.org/> and try Lean.